BNSC1/android-notes/README.md

 MVI:

+Based on MVVM, introduces ViewState and Intent to achieve unidirectional data flow

-- Model: presents the current state of the application, which is immutable.
+- (View)Model: presents the current state of the application, which is immutable.
 The Model is updated by processing the Intents and producing new versions of the Model.

 - View: responsible for rendering the UI based on the current Model state.
 The View is passive and receives updates whenever the Model changes.

 - Intent: presents user actions which is passed to the Model layer from the View layer.

+- ViewState: passed from the Model layer to the View layer to signal UI update, through observables

 Why use clean architecture?: modularize the different functions of an application so that each component is separate and can be updated and tested independently